 Field Trips at the Algonquin Park Outdoor Experiential Education Centre

 Bring your school or youth group to our award-winning eco-campus at Ontario’s Algonquin Park.
 Whether joining us for a winter adventure or a spring, summer or fall canoe trip or outdoor education retreat, you’ll find there is something special waiting for you at the Edge.

-Youth/student rates include inspiring educational programs, healthy and energizing meals, and shared forest cabin, lodge and winter dormitory accommodations, as well as all equipment/program materials.
+Our standard rates include inspiring educational programs, healthy and energizing meals, and shared accommodations, as well as all equipment/program materials.

 Educational and Leadership Retreats and Canoe Trips at the Edge can be adjusted to match any curriculum: we’ll build a customized itinerary for your group with elements of leadership, outdoor recreation, survival skills, ecology, arts & culture, health & wellness, Canadian history, and more.

 Ask us how we can work with specialized programs such as Specialist High Skills Major to provide hands-on experiences that go hand-in-hand with what is being learned in the classroom.